Panthr75/Color/README.md

 If you cannot open DevTools due to restrictions, check the box that is labeled `No DevTools`, then click on the button labeled test.

+# More
+If you want to look at the the Main Source Code (The class that I made that I stripped these functions from), they are available in the ColorsClass.js file.